 February 13 and 14, Monday and Tuesday; to Steinhatchee and Cedar Key FL

 Yesterday we traveled about 70 miles across the Gulf of Mexico to Steinhatchee Florida.
 We had anchored out in Alligator Bay overnight to save about 10 miles and were glad we did.
-Although we thought wind and waves wouldn’t be too much for us, the swells were just high enough from the wrong direction to cause me some queasiness..
-I took a 1/2 Bonine (like Dramamine) and sat comfortably down outside.
-Then I enjoyed the ride, sitting on our comfy chair cushion in the bow, eyes closed, half snoozing while the boat rocked me.
+Although we thought wind and waves wouldn’t be too much for us, the swells were just high enough from the wrong direction to cause me some queasiness.
+I took a 1/2 Bonine (like Dramamine) and sat comfortably down outside on the bow.
+I enjoyed the ride, sitting on our comfy chair cushion, eyes closed, half snoozing while the boat rocked me.
 Worked for me but Dirk had a long day.

 At one point he shouted and there were dolphins all around us and they stayed with us for about 5 minutes.
 His photos are here.
 I was on the bow so could see them swimming under as well as on top of the water.

 We stayed at a marina after all.
 We were going to anchor out, but the likely spots were already full of sailboats and there was an opening at an easy-to-reach marina, called Sea Hag Marine!
 Dirk treated us to pizza down the road; an early valentine-day treat.

 Here are our leaving shots in the morning.